en

 Current market trends are expected to continue as the industry heads into 2026.

 Increasingly, teams will be made up of a more diverse mix of permanent employees and contract specialists.
-Businesses will create more short-term, project-based roles for work around implementation, regulatory fixes, mergers and acquisitions and AI governance.
+Businesses will create more short-term, project-based roles for work around implementation of data privacy regulations, AI governance and other automated tools and systems for legal teams to raise independent and quick solution minds cross-functions.

 This blending extends to location strategies as well.
-In the year ahead, Estelle says that there will be more talent localisation within regional hubs.
-By placing local counsel in regional offices, businesses stand to access talent at slightly lower costs, all while keeping strategic roles local.
+In the year ahead, Estelle says that there will be more local talents working with regional hubs.
+By having local counsel for regional offices or on regional scope, businesses stand to access talent at slightly lower costs, all while keeping strategic roles local.
+Vietnamese legal talents have demonstrated a high level of complex regulatory framework understanding that regional offices are now in need.

-In hiring, practical skills and real experience will take precedence over other considerations like prestige of previous workplaces.
-Candidates with multi-disciplinary expertise have a major advantage as employers look for talent who can handle both legal and tech-related tasks.
+In hiring, practical skills and real experience continue to take precedence over other considerations like prestige diploma or other education background.
+Candidates with multi-disciplinary expertise have a major advantage as employers look for talent who can handle both legal and understand the business dynamics and strategic deeply.

 Top roles and skills in demand

-Across all roles, employers appreciate qualities like tech literacy, strong client and stakeholder management, and a keen commercial mind.
+Across all roles, employers appreciate qualities like business partnering, stakeholders' management and growth and a keen commercial mind.

 Senior in-house counsel with legal tech and AI governance experience will be particularly in demand.
-These professionals will be expected to provide sound legal advice while taking into account AI oversight, vendor contracts, data handling and regulatory risks.
+These professionals will be expected to provide sound legal advice also on AI oversight to mitigate risks of such for the business.

-Global privacy and sectoral regulation frameworks are getting more complex.
-Therefore, demand will be high for compliance and data privacy experts who can advise on cross-border data flows and AI compliance.
+As data privacy and sectoral regulation frameworks are getting more complex, demand will remain high for Compliance and Data Privacy experts who can advise on cross-border data flows and AI compliance.

 Keeping up against automation and AI